vidhyanijadala/dino-bot/README.md

 <h1>want to run it locally?</h1>

-create a archive .env

-and put
+first you need deno 1.10.3 or earlier

 ```
-TOKEN=yourtoken
+deno upgrade --version 1.10.3
 ```

+then create a archive .env

+and put ```TOKEN=yourtoken``` that is where your going to put the token

 then create a archive ``execute.ts`` that is where the code is going to execute